ghga-de/nf-platypusindelcalling/docs/usage.md

 <!-- TODO nf-core: Add documentation about anything specific to running your pipeline.
 For general topics, please point to (and add to) the main nf-core website. -->
 ## Data requirements and Paremeters

+Main Swiches:

+- --runIndelAnnotation: Run the annotation step or stop the workflow before it.

+- --runIndelDeepAnnotation: Run the deep annotation step or stop the workflow before it.
+Works only of the basic annotation is applied.

+- --runIndelVCFFilter: Run the filter step or stop the workflow before it.
+Works only if the basic annotation is applied.

+- --runTinda: Check for sample swaps with TiNDA.

+- --skip_multiqc: Skip MultiQC.

 Reference Files:

 - --ref_type: (only for DKFZ Cluster!)
 Either hg19 or hg37 can be defined as reference type.

 - --reference: A reference directory .fa or .fasta (including index files in the same directory) should be defined.

+- --chrlength_file      : Chromosome length file (associated with reference type) (.txt or .tab)

 **Annotation Step:**